echoedinvoker/emily/course/6-desk-automation(DA)/3-positioning.md

 # **_Get Coordinates_**

 ![alt click SNAPSHOT](pic/bandicam%202022-09-18%2021-39-14-860.jpg)

+- The screen in the remote machine's browser is not real time, so it is best to click SNAPSHOT once before each positioning.

 ![alt click LIVE](pic/bandicam%202022-09-18%2021-40-01-184.jpg)

+- LIVE allows us to operate the target machine remotely (but only click).

 ## **Get x, y coordinate**

 ![alt click a location](pic/bandicam%202022-09-18%2022-21-01-855.jpg)

+- Click any point on the **remote machine's** browser screen.

 ![alt get coord](pic/bandicam%202022-09-18%2022-21-32-241.jpg)

+- Then, we can get the absolute coordinates of this point in the **target machine**.

 ## **Get x, y and width, height of rect area**